Butterflies of North Carolina:

 DistributionDISTRIBUTION: Essentially statewide, but not widespread in the Mountains or the northeastern Coastal Plain; might occur in all counties, but more widespread downstate.
 Records for just two of the six southwestern Mountain counties, and also just a few county records for the northeastern Coastal Plain.
 Might be absent in a few northeastern Coastal Plain counties, but there has been a relative lack of field work in this part of the state.
 The lack of records for the west-central Coastal Plain is due to scarcity of field work there.

-FlightFLIGHT PERIOD: Two broods; early May to mid- or late June, and early or mid-July to late October.
+FlightFLIGHT PERIOD: Two fairly long broods; early May to mid- or late June, and early or mid-July to late October.
 More data needed for the Mountains, but two broods there also; apparently from early or mid-May into early July, and from late July through September.

 HabitatHABITAT: Widespread and not particularly choosy in habitat, though usually where moderately thick to dense native grass/herb cover is present.
 Habitats include savannas, overgrown fields, powerline clearings, woodland borders, glades, and edges of marshes.
 It is not generally thought of as a wetland species, but it does occur (as indicated above) along marsh edges and savannas.
 It avoids pastures and other places dominated by non-native grasses.